 Introduction:

-In the ever-evolving landscape of artificial intelligence (AI), researchers and engineers are constantly pushing the boundaries to enhance the efficiency and speed of AI systems.
-One groundbreaking technology that promises to revolutionize the field is the integration of AI with photonic chips.
 As we delve into the world of AI at lightspeed, we’ll explore how photonic chips are supercharging efficiency, accelerating computation, and opening new frontiers in AI applications.
 In this article, we delve into the world of AI at lightspeed and explore how photonic chips are supercharging efficiency and speed in AI applications.

-The Need for Speed in AI:
+The Need for a New Era in AI Computing

 Parallel Processing and Neural Networks: